 Kicking It with Estelle

 What did you think of Estelle when you first heard “American Boy”?
 Elegant, flawless, smooth, and glossy?
-You are right to some extent but she’s more of a big sister (that’s got your back) who you just wanna hang out and laugh together with over silly things.
+You are right to some extent but she’s more of a big sister (that’s got your back) who you just want to hang out and laugh with.

 Estelle (full name Estelle Fanta Swaray) – daughter of a Senegalese mother and a Grenadian father – grew up with 8 siblings (“They are my friends all the time, they love me, they are here, they look out for me.
 They are like my biggest advocates, and my biggest haters”) in West London.
 Her parents were “teenagers when they first moved.
 My mom was 12, and my dad was 15,” and they eventually met, had children, broke up, and found each other again – 20 years later.
 “Crazy, but it’s also meant to be.
 It’s a great energy, moment, vibe, and story, and just an affirmation that when we are supposed to be with somebody, however crazy-separated you are, you’ll find your way back, if you want to.
 My mom is happy, and I love how my parents are,” shares Estelle.